Protocentral/HealthyPi/README.md

 HealthyPi GUI based on Processing
 ---------------------------------

-[Processing[(https://processing.org/) is used to develop the visualization software for the HealthyPi.
+[Processing](https://processing.org/) has been used to develop the visualization software for the HealthyPi.
 It is an open source framework based on Java.
 The following are the steps to get the visualization software ready for patient monitor:

 ###Step 1 : Download Processing IDE for your HOST COMPUTER operating system